Persons are eligible to receive their original birth certificate under the new law if they meet the following criteria:

 - Adoption was finalized on or after October 1, 1983

-Pursuant to the new law, persons are also entitled to receive a Contact Preference Form and Medical History Form, if they have been filed by his/her biological parents with the Department of Children and Families.
+Pursuant to the law, persons are also entitled to receive a Contact Preference Form and Medical History Form, if they have been filed by his/her biological parents with the Department of Children and Families.

 Persons must file an application and pay a fee to the Department of Public Health in Hartford to receive his/her original birth certificate.
 The Application Form to obtain an Original Birth Certificate can be obtained from the Department of Public Health.